asantagata/fruit-ui/docs/md/core/this.md

 }
 ```

-Using `this` to update state, create reactivity, and make the most of your components is the core benefit of using FRUIT.
+Using `this` to update state, create reactivity, and make the most of your components is a core benefit of using FRUIT.